Season trivia for J1 League 2025

 Most penalty goals by team

-two different teams have each scored six penalty goals so far, and these are FC Tokyo and Shimizu S-Pulse.
+Most goals from the penalty spot was a feat shared by two teams, and the teams that each scored six penalty goals were FC Tokyo and Shimizu S-Pulse.

 Most own goals by player